Mycoplasma Genitalium Home Test

 - Free physician consultation for positives

 myLAB Box is first to offer an at-home Mycoplasma genitalium test.
-In the past few decades.
-Mycoplasma genitalium has been recognized as a new and important sexually transmitted infection.
-You can now enjoy unprecedented convenience and speed, and receive lab-certified results in the comfort of home!
+In the past few decades Mycoplasma genitalium has been recognized as a new and important sexually transmitted infection.
+You can now enjoy unprecedented convenience and speed, and receive lab-certified results in the comfort of your home!

 Includes: 1 (one) at-home test kit for Mycoplasma genitalium + postage paid return envelope